InnerSourceCommons/managing-innersource-projects/measuring/questions/who-uses.md

 # Who uses the InnerSource project?

-Depending on the InnerSource project, usage could look something like:
+Depending on the InnerSource project, usage of the project could look something like:

 * Inclusion of a module in a build.
 * Calling and API.